mycelial/docs/docs/getting-started/CLI.md

 Run the following command to download and configure Mycelial.

-To download both the daemon (client) and the server, run the following command:
+To download both the daemon (daemon) and the control plane, run the following command:

 ```sh
 mycelial init --local